jmanogil-coding/mysql-log-analysis-ELK/README.md

 ### Logstash

 Logstash is a data processing pipeline that can ingest data from several sources (in our case Filebeat), filter it, transform it, and send it to your final destination (Elasticsearch in this project).
-Do not worry about the sync between Logsash and Filebeat, they use a back-pressure sensitive control to prevent from congestion problems.
+Do not worry about the sync between Logstash and Filebeat, they use a back-pressure sensitive control to prevent from congestion problems.

 Install Logstash
 ```